FunhouseAtelier/remix-v2-examples/08-user-auth/08-01-with-remix-auth/08-01-02-auth-strategies/08-01-02a-form-strategy/README.md

 ## Notes

-- Multiple different form strategies can be used in the same Remix app.
-Just repeat step 3 in **Edit `app/services/auth.server.ts`** with a different instantiation of the `FormStrategy` class with its own validation logic and give it a unique name in place of `'form'`.
+- Multiple different form strategies can be used in the same Remix app if you give them all unique names in place of `'form'`.

 ## Expected Behavior